 Some policies even offer online cybersecurity training for your staff.
 So you can avoid common pitfalls that can lead to data breaches.

 Got any questions?
-Our blog has a bunch of great resources that can help you prepare for a cyber-attack.
+We've written an in-depth guide on what cyber insurance is and what it covers.
 You can also give us a ring on 0345 222 5391 to chat with one of our friendly advisers about cyber insurance.

 Image used under licence from iStock.